Mathematical methods for materials science

 Assessment methods

-The final grade will be obtained over an exam at the Spring exam session. o
+The final grade will be obtained over a written exam at the exam session.

 Supervision